 Answering that question would have been a bit easier years ago because to dominate the rankings all you had to do was to build rich anchor text links.

-Sadly, SEO isn’t that easy anymore… what used to work in the past doesn’t anymore.
+But SEO isn’t that easy anymore.
+What previously worked in the past, doesn’t anymore.

-They’re elements you’ll definitely want to incorporate into your overall strategy to help you keep pace.
+That’s why we brainstormed some key aspects of SEO that are most important.
+These are elements that you’ll definitely want to incorporate into your overall strategy to help you keep pace.

 Before you make any changes to your site, you need to know where you stand.
 You need to know if your content is visible to search engines so that they can index and list your site.